Connor-Hughes-Nes/Connor-Hughes-Nes/README.md

 Currently working @NesloTechnologies and soaking up as much technical and business skills as possible.

-I am a full stack dev mainly using Ruby on Rails and React.js as my main stack.
+I am a full stack dev mostly using Ruby on Rails and React.js.
 Currently learning: `Anglular` and `Java`.